BartMassey/sugarmantra/README.md

 The program expects to find a dictionary named `dict.txt` in its working directory.
 You can get such a dictionary from my [wordlists](http://github.com/BartMassey/wordlists) or just use `/usr/dict/words` or whatever.
-Except for "i", "a", and "s", one-letter words are excluded from the dictionary.
+One-letter "words" are excluded from the dictionary. "i", "a", "s" and some other common word-parts are included in the word list to allow more anagrams.

+The program will kind of work with general Unicode, but really has only been tested with ASCII.
+Also, the dictionary supplements are specific to English.

 This program is licensed under the "MIT License".
 Please see the file `COPYING` in the source distribution of this software